Improving Data Efficiency via Curating LLM-Driven Rating Systems: Understanding the Error Pattern of LLM Scores

 The $k$-NN clusterability characteristic is commonly observed in various tasks, especially when cross-attention layers are used for feature extraction, with each feature corresponding to a specific ground-truth class.
 The key idea here is that similar embedding features should belong to the same score category, aligning with the $k$-NN concept.
+In this paper, we will use $2$-NN clusterability.

 \paragraph{Deriving the score transition matrix} For a $K$-class classification problem, we define the ground-truth score probability distribution as $\boldsymbol{p}:= [\mathbb{P}(y=i), i\in[K]]^\mathsf{T}$, and the score transition matrix as $\boldsymbol{T}_s := \boldsymbol{T} \cdot \boldsymbol{A}_s, \forall s \in [K]$, where $\boldsymbol{A}_s := [\boldsymbol{e}_{s+1}, \boldsymbol{e}_{s+2}, \cdots, \boldsymbol{e}_{K}, \boldsymbol{e}_{1}, \boldsymbol{e}_{2}, \cdots, \boldsymbol{e}_{s}]$ is a cyclic permutation matrix, and $\boldsymbol{e}_{s}$ is the $K \times 1$ column vector with 1 at the $s$-th position and 0 elsewhere.
 The permutation matrix $\boldsymbol{A}_s$ cyclically shifts each column of $\boldsymbol{T}$ to its left side by $s$ units.
 We define $(i+s)_K := [(i+s-1)~\text{mod}~K] +1$ to be the index after performing the cyclic shift within the range of $K$.